 Have you ever had a fight/conflict/trouble with your senior/team, member/colleague?
 How you resolved the problem?

 If you would directly say a ‘no’ to the question, then the hiring manager would consider it a fake answer and would even try to dig the situation deeper.
-The interviewer, through this question, wants to know your behavioural reactions during a problematic situation and how efficient you are in solving such issues.
+The interviewer, through this question, wants to know your behavioral reactions during a problematic situation and how efficient you are in solving such issues.
 For instance, if you say, ‘yes, I had conflict in the past, but they were small or not so major, then the answer would seem genuine.
 If you seriously had a minor conflict, then you can state it in your answer.
-To support the answer, you can even highlight that a conflict helps to better understand the perspective of other member and in the end you took a collaborative approach to working out the situation.
-Remember to focus your response on the working collaboration and behavioural process for solving the conflict.
+To support the answer, you can even highlight that conflict helps to better understand the perspective of other member and in the end, you took a collaborative approach to work out the situation.
+Remember to focus your response on the working collaboration and behavioral process for solving the conflict.